enso-org/enso/doc/design/syntax/syntax.md

 umbrella.
 Enso is both the culmination and solidification of many years of research on functional languages and proof assistants, such as Haskell, Idris, Agda, or Liquid Haskell.

+**Note [To be included somewhere]**: Enso is dependently typed because we can run arbitrary code on type-level.

 ## Why a New Programming Language?